EEStrmCmptng/ItrLog-web-app/README.md

 Visit `localhost:8888` from your web browser.

-If you are trying to access this from bootstrap, you can use ssh tunneling by `ssh -L 8888:127.0.0.1:8888 bootstrap` in your terminal and then access the same link above
+If you are trying to access this from bootstrap, you can use ssh tunneling by `ssh -L 8888:127.0.0.1:8888 bootstrap` in your terminal and then access the same link above.